Lev-Excellenteam-2023/final-project-YehudaShani/README.md

 # The GPT-Explainer Project

+## How to run it
+run both the server and the gpt engine files.
+The first receives and presents the info, the latter processes the files

 ## Introduction

 Learning Software Development is hard.
 Especially when you can't understand the lecturer's presentations.
 Wouldn't it be nice to have someone explain them for you?